vbaconnet-ledger/developer-portal/_docs/nano-app/deliverables-checklist.md

 - ...I have read the [support and maintenance page](../support-maintenance-requirements)
 - ...I have read and agree with information laid out the [warranty and liability disclaimer](../warranty-disclaimer)

+## Submission form

+Once you are ready, you can [fill in the form here](https://ledger.typeform.com/to/ZFVKrEHN).